Vox-ATypI classification: Humanist

-Humanist typefaces, instead of deriving from the 19th century grotesque faces, relate to the earlier, classical handwritten monumental Roman capitals and a lowercase similar in form to the Carolingian script.
-The term humanist is being used here in combination with lineal to create a subcategory, and these typefaces only slightly resemble those in the humanist serif category.
+Humanist typefaces, rather than deriving from the 19th-century grotesque faces, relate to earlier, classical handwritten monumental Roman capitals and a lowercase similar in form to the Carolingian script.
+The term humanist is used in combination with lineal to create a subcategory, and these typefaces only slightly resemble those in the humanist serif category.

 Examples of humanist lineal typefaces include Gill Sans, Frutiger and Optima.

 Calligraphics

 The Calligraphics can be broken down into 'glyphic', 'script', 'graphic', 'blackletter', and 'Gaelic' categories, and are characterized by a suggestion of being hand-crafted.